adnan2103/dentocare-angularJs/README.md

 New Functionality :
-As a clinic user I can generate daily/weekly/monthly/yearly invoices and print it.
+Billing[IMM] : As a clinic user I can generate daily/weekly/monthly/yearly invoices and print it.
-As a clinic user I can configure & print the patient report card.
-(What details he wants to print in patient card) As a clinic user I can add Patient Medical History on Treatment Page.
+Print[PMM] : As a clinic user I can configure & print the patient report card.
+(What details he wants to print in patient card)
+As a clinic user I can add Patient Medical History on Treatment Page.
 Personalizations for Logged in User welcome message with Name, As a clinic user I want to call/email patient directly from dento care application.